Apr 28, 2025

 However, there might also be additional expenses that come with owning an electric car, including paying an electrician to inspect your home’s power system, installing an at-home charging station, or replacing the battery.

-For his part, Derrick Gooch said he’s happy with his family’s switch to electric.
+For his part, Gooch said he’s happy with his family’s switch to electric.
 “I know our family is done buying gas cars,” he said.
 “I haven’t been to the gas station or gotten an oil change for my car in four years.
 We’ve seen the tangible impact to our monthly operating costs, and we aren’t going back.”

-Read More about the Benefits of a Green Loan
+Read More About the Benefits of a Green Loan

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.